maxmilton/dockerfiles/chromium/README.md

 ## Additional considerations

-1. Only characters covered by Open Sans will be rendered.
-For additional character coverage, e.g. Japanese, you'll need to include fonts from your system.
+1. Fonts are rendered with `unifont` by default which covers a wide range of characters but looks pixelated.
+To add your down fonts, e.g. Japanese, you'll need to include fonts from your system.
 Add a line similar to this in your launch script:

    ```sh
    --volume /usr/share/fonts/uddigikyokasho:/usr/share/fonts/uddigikyokasho \
    ```

 1. Uses a custom set of chromium flags for improved security and performance, see [`default.conf`](https://github.com/MaxMilton/docker-chromium/blob/master/default.conf).
+You need to rebuild after making changes.

 1. Container timezone is set to UTC.

-1. Runs as a guest session by default even when persistence is configured.

 1. `--volume /dev/shm:/dev/shm` is necessary because Docker currently only allocates 64 MB of memory to /dev/shm but chromium needs a lot more to run without crashing.
 On some systems it my not be required.
 [More info](https://github.com/c0b/chrome-in-docker/issues/1).